 Is psychotherapy for me?

-2. I am willing to let go of the old baggage, including resentments, anger, grief, beliefs etc.
+2. Willingness to let go of old baggage, including resentments, anger, grief, old beliefs etc.

-This mindset of 100% commitment to your own success and wellbeing is the key component of our work.
-From my experience, all of my psychotherapy clients who showed up with total commitment to themselves, achieved remarkable life-changing results during our work together.
+This single-minded commitment to your success and well-being is the key component of our work.
+From my clinical experience at my Los Angeles psychotherapy clinic, I can attest that 100% of my clients who showed up with 100% commitment to themselves, achieved remarkable life-changing results during our work together.